BryanBradfo/laas-mission/README.md

 * If you want to run the code with neural network, you need to run the following jupyter notebook files:

-NeuralNetwork.ipynb: The main code for solving the Job-shop problem with user preferences and neural network.
+**NeuralNetwork.ipynb**: The main code for solving the Job-shop problem with user preferences and neural network.
 In this file, the problem is solved with two neural netwoks.

 This file calls different functions from the following files: